gallagher-tech/ampm/samples/web/README.md

 ## ampm web sample

-From the server directory, run:
+From the root and server directories, run:

 `npm install`